 The first mention we could find in an initial search of newspapers described David Black as “pitcher of the Baltimore Federal league baseball team” and said he was “born in Chicago 22 years ago today.”
 That ran in the November 8, 1915, edition of Denver’s Rocky Mountain News.
 That would put his birthdate as November 8, 1893 – not April 19, 1892.
 A search on Dave Black turned up reference to him joining the Chi-Feds as a Chicago semipro.1

-One of 10 Chicago men on the team, Black pitched in eight games for the Chi-Feds.2 He had one decision, a victory, in the last of his eight appearances.
+Back to baseball, Black was one of 10 Chicago men on the Chi-Feds team, and he pitched in eight games for the team.3 He had one decision, a victory, in the last of his eight appearances.
 Joe Tinker was the manager of the team.
 After training with the team in Shreveport, Black debuted on May 2, 1914.
 Black’s first game was in Chicago’s Weeghman Park (now Wrigley Field) against the visiting Pittsburgh Rebels.
 He worked the ninth inning and gave up one hit and no runs.
 Pittsburgh won the game, 7-4.
 It was Black’s only appearance between Opening Day and June 10.
 He pitched twice in June – four innings on the 10th and two more on the 12th.
 He gave up one run in the first game and none in the second.
 Chicago lost both games.
-James Crusinberry of the Chicago Tribune wrote that Black “displayed a swell curve ball” in the June 12 game, striking out three.3
+James Crusinberry of the Chicago Tribune wrote that Black “displayed a swell curve ball” in the June 12 game, striking out three.4

 Black pitched twice in July, on the 4th and 22nd, and Chicago lost both those games as well.
 He gave up five runs in one inning on the 4th and two runs in three innings on the 22nd.
 Black didn’t pitch at all in August.